lzrscg/brainstorm/Modular Blockchains/Architecture for modular apps.md

 Then, they will convert blocks from each blockchain into that `AbstarctBlock` superclass and build their applications to utilize this common representation instead of each individual block schema.

 ### Downsides
 This approach has a major downside.
-There is a tradeoff between complexity and
+There is a tradeoff between complexity and expressiveness (for lack of a better term).

+Here is an example